Enchanting Winter Destinations for Europe in December

 2. Vienna, Austria

-As the temperature drops, the coffee house culture of this little city comes alive.
-The Christmas celebration in Schengen reaches spectacular heights here, with the Rathausplatz market drawing visitors to its glowing archways and ice skating rink.
+As the temperature drops beyond freezing point, the coffeehouse culture of this city comes alive.
+The Christmas celebration in Schengen reaches spectacular heights with the famous Rathausplatz market drawing visitors to its glowing archways and ice skating rink.

-Now if you are thinking which Schengen country to visit in December, our first choice would be Austria as it offers the perfect combination of culture and winter activities.
+Now if you are thinking about which Schengen country to visit in December, our first choice would be Austria, as it offers the perfect combination of culture and winter activities.

 Christmas Celebration in Schengen Area